Azure/Azure-AI-Content-Safety-Private-Preview/UnGroundness Detection API Private Preview.md

 ##  🗃Scenarios

-The current ungroundedness detection and mitigation function supports both text-based Summarization and Questioning & Answering (QA) tasks to ensure that the generated summaries or answers are accurate and reliable.
+The current ungroundedness detection supports both text-based Summarization and Questioning & Answering (QnA) tasks to ensure that the generated summaries or answers are accurate and reliable.
 Here are some examples:

 **Summarization Tasks**:
 - News summarization: In the context of news articles, the function can be used to verify that the summary does not include fabricated or misleading information, ensuring that readers receive accurate and trustworthy information.<br>